pipiscrew/Mermaid4net/readme.md

 # Mermaid for .net
 The need was to see each method dependencies (what methods uses).
-The existing solutions did provide such functionality.
+The existing solutions do not provide such functionality.
 Yeah, talking about :
 * [Zen.ndepend](https://www.ndepend.com/docs/class-dependency-diagram)
 * [Fatesoft.Program Flow chart Generator](https://www.fatesoft.com/)